 The MTT Payment Obligation is a liability only of ASASCO and is not guaranteed by any other Debtor.
-Because the ASASCO operations are conducted by its subsidiaries, chiefly GMS, the Debtors believe that the MTT Payment Obligation is structurally junior to other creditors of the ASASCO Group.
+Because the ASASCO operations are conducted by its subsidiaries, chiefly GMS, the Debtors believe that the MTT Payment Obligation is structurally junior to other creditors of the ASASCO Group (as defined below).

-The Tax Matters Agreement also states that GMI is responsible and will indemnify Honeywell for certain taxes (other than the MTT Payment Obligation)-including income taxes, sales taxes, value added tax ("VAT"), and payroll taxes for all tax periods, including tax periods prior to the completion date of the spin-off transaction-that are attributable to the Debtors.
-In its Proofs of Claim, Honeywell asserts \$29.7 million in other tax claims.
+The Tax Matters Agreement also states that GMI is responsible and will indemnify Honeywell for certain taxes (other than the MTT Payment Obligation)-including income taxes, sales taxes, value added tax ("VAT")"), and payroll taxes for all tax periods, including tax periods prior to the completion date of the spin-off transaction-that are attributable to the Debtors.
+As of the Petition Date, Honeywell had requested an additional \$6 million in indemnity payments from the Company under the Tax Matters Agreement.
+In its proof of claim, Honeywell now In its Proofs of Claim, Honeywell asserts \$29.7 million in other tax claims.

-3. Certain Positions Taken by Honeywell and Disputed by the Debtors
+4. Certain Positions Taken by Honeywell and Disputed by the Debtors